iamdanielv/RancherDesktopDemo/ubuntu.md

 ## Setup Traefik

 Rancher Desktop uses Traefik as a reverse proxy.
 We need to change our system config to enable it to handle ports properly.
 We can do this by editing the `/etc/sysctl.conf` file.
-Type the followign into a terminal:
+Type the following into a terminal:

 ```bash
 sudo nano /etc/sysctl.conf